Metamate/gmd2/sessions/session01/index.md

 # 01 Pong

-Bla bla intro weee.
-Maybe add some spacing between headline, css ftw.

 ## Today's Goal

 "Make it work".
 We end up with a working, very basic game.
+The implementation will be "naive" in the sense that it doesn't consider good practices in terms of architecture and design, but it keeps things simple and gets us to a working prototype quickly.

+By the end of the session, we will have a basic Pong game with:

+- A basic update loop
+- Rendering
+- Collision detection
+- Input
+- Basic state management
+- Audio

 ## Today's Topics

-- Game Architecture & Design
 - MonoGame
+  - Game Loop Pattern
+  - Update Method Pattern
-- Drawing Sprites
+- Pong
-- Drawing Text
+  - Drawing Sprites & Text
   - DeltaTime & Velocity
-- Game State
+  - Basic Game State
   - Encapsulation
   - Collision Detection
   - Sound Effects

 ## MonoGame